Unopened insulin pump parts organized for resale with packaging and expiration dates visible

 • Labels should remain intact

-Even minor damage can affect acceptance.
+Even minor damage can affect product eligibility during inspection.

 3. Product Demand